bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/composables/useColorMode.md

 <div class="lead mb-5">

-'useColorMode' provides a convenient utility to adjust the global color theme of your application.
+`useColorMode` provides a convenient utility to adjust the global color theme of your application.
 You can also use it to target specific components.
 Bootstrap's default behavior dictates that color modes are applied to all children in the branch. `useColorMode` is simply a wrapper for the [vueuse](https://vueuse.org/core/useColorMode/#usecolormode) utility.

 </div>